-Dr. Dr. Julia Shakeri is available by appointment.
+Dr. Julia Shakeri is available by appointment.
 The Exotic Animal Department sees avian, small companion mammals and reptile/amphibian species.
-The services she provides include: The Avian/Exotic Pet department at Central Hospital offers wellness examinations as well as treatment and hospitalization of sick birds, reptiles/amphibians and small companion animals such as sugar gliders, guinea pigs, rabbits and ferrets.
-Basic […]
+The Avian/Exotic Pet department at Central Hospital offers wellness examinations as well as treatment and hospitalization of sick birds, reptiles, amphibians, and small companion animals such as sugar gliders, guinea pigs, rabbits and ferrets.
+Basic evaluation and supportive care […]

 Dr. Lance Rozear is a Board Certified Radiologist and head of the Radiology Department at Central Hospital For Veterinary Medicine.
 He is available Monday through Friday for interpretation of all imaging studies performed on-site at Central Hospital For Veterinary Medicine.
 He is also available for consultation on digital and conventional imaging studies submitted through the mail or through Central’s Teleradiology service.

 We are open twenty four hours a day seven days a week!
 No appointment is necessary for emergency visits and ICU services.
 We have been part of the community for over 40 years and will always be here to help.
 Our veterinarians are supported by a diverse hospital team of nurses, technicians, handlers and administrators.
 Central Hospital For Veterinary Medicine is honored to have been the recipient of the New Haven Advocate’s “Best of New Haven” in the veterinary category award eight times before the Advocate was discontinued.
 Call us on your way to the hospital or complete the welcome form in advance so we can assist you immediately.
 The welcome form is located to the right of this field (scroll over the lightbulb symbol).